-A big name in the subprime credit card market, First PREMIER bank may be on your list of options.
-Check out the pros and cons of First PREMIER’s cards, and a few alternative cards to consider.
+A big name in the subprime credit card market, PREMIER Bankcard® may be on your list of options.
+Below, we’ll dive into PREMIER Bankcard® credit card reviews, explore the pros and cons of this common card, and learn about a few alternative options worth considering.

 The Pros: Bad Credit and Bankruptcy OK

-In fact, First PREMIER’s credit requirements are extremely flexible, and the issuer will consider applicants with a variety of credit backgrounds, including those who have recently undergone bankruptcy.
-First PREMIER offers several different cards from which to choose, however little distinguishes one from the other.
-All the options will offer the same terms, rates, and fees.
+Credit requirements for a PREMIER Bankcard® credit card are extremely flexible, and the issuer will consider applicants with a variety of credit backgrounds, including those who have recently undergone bankruptcy.

 The Cons: High APRs and Low Credit Limits

 One example of a con universal to subprime cards is the high interest rate you’ll be charged for carrying a balance from month to month.
-That said, First PREMIER charges a particularly high rate even for a bad-credit credit card, charging a 36% APR on new purchases and cash advances alike.
-The easiest way to avoid getting stuck with high interest fees is to pay off your entire balance before the end of your billing period.
+That said, PREMIER Bankcard® charges a particularly high rate even for a bad-credit credit card, charging a 36% APR on new purchases and cash advances alike.

-The low credit limit may also be a bummer for some customers, as subprime credit cards, First PREMIER included, tend to limit your available credit line to avoid the risk you’ll default on a large amount.
-Don’t expect a credit limit higher than $500 for your First PREMIER card (or most other unsecured subprime cards).
+The low credit limit may also be a bummer for some customers, as subprime credit cards, PREMIER Bankcard® included, tend to limit your available credit line to avoid the risk you’ll default on a large amount.
+Don’t expect a credit limit higher than $500 for your card (or most other unsecured subprime cards).
 If you need a higher limit, try a secured credit card.